1st Infantry Division (Philippines): 1st Regular Division, Philippine Army during the Japanese Invasion

-The division was reactivated in Fort McKinley, Rizal as part of BGen.
+The division was reactivated in Fort McKinley, Rizal (now Fort Bonifacio, Taguig City) as part of BGen.
 George S. Parker's South Luzon Force in early December 1941 when the Japanese invasion has already commenced.
-Brigadier General Fidel V. Segundo (1941–1942) was tasked to lead the division throughout the war.
-With the 1st Infantry Regiment under Captain Alfredo M. Santos, PA, and the 3rd Infantry Regiment under Col. Kearie Lee Berry and reverted to Captain Santos until end of Bataan.
+Brigadier General Fidel V. Segundo (1941–1942) succeeded General Capinpin lead the division until February 8, 1942, at which point Col. Kearie Lee Berry was put in command.
+Berry had been Segundo's Senior Instructor and in command of the 3rd Infantry.
+Captain Alfredo M. Santos, PA, was the commander of the 1st Battalion, 1st Infantry.
+Col. Dennis P. Murphy took command of the 1st Infantry when Lt.
+Col. Offa S. McCollum was injured.
 2nd Infantry Regiment under LCol.
-Calixto Duque is in Mindanao and wasn't able to return which eventually became part of the Visayas-Mindanao Force of General Sharp.
-Col. Berry (receiving a temporary promotion to General) assumed command of the 1st Infantry Regiment and LCol.
-Albert Dumas commanded the 3rd Infantry Regiment until the Bataan campaign.
+Calixto Duque is in Mindanao and was not able to return which eventually became part of the Visayas-Mindanao Force of General William F. Sharp.

-The unit engaged in military operations in the Battle of Bataan from 1 – 9 January 9 April 1942 supporting the USAFFE military forces led by General Douglas MacArthur against the Imperial Japanese troops led by General Masaharu Homma.

-When General Douglas MacArthur implemented WPO-3 all forces of North Luzon and South Luzon moved to Bataan including the local troops of the PCA 1st Regular Division were sent to Bataan to augment the USAFFE forces against the Japanese.
-The Battle of Bataan started in January 9142 until April 1942 which lasted three months denying the Japanese plan to complete the invasion for 50 days.
-In Bataan leadership changed as LCol.
+When General MacArthur implemented War Plan Orange- 3 (WPO-3), all forces of North Luzon and South Luzon moved to Bataan, including the local troops of the 1st Regular Division, Philippine Army, to augment the USAFFE forces against the Japanese.
+The unit engaged in military operations in the Battle of Bataan from 1 – 9 January 9 April 1942 supporting the USAFFE military forces led by General Douglas MacArthur against the Imperial Japanese troops led by General Masaharu Homma, denying the Japanese plan to complete the invasion for 50 days.
+In Bataan, leadership changed as LCol.
 Dennis P. Murphy assumed command of the 1st Infantry Regiment and the 3rd Infantry Regiment is now led by LCol.
 Leslie Lathrop.

-Before the fall of Bataan, Filipino troops and officers of the 1st Regular Division fought side by side with the USAFFE in Bataan, attacking Japanese troops along the Layac Line, Porac-Guagua Line, Abucay-Mauban Line, Battle of Trail 2, the Battle of the Pockets and the Battle of the Points before the invasion at Mount Samat on 3 April 1942.
-After the Battle of Bataan on 9 April 1942, the local forces under the PCA 1st Regular Division surrendered to the Japanese Imperial troops.
+Filipino troops and officers of the 1st Regular Division fought side by side with the USAFFE in Bataan, attacking Japanese troops along the Layac Line, Porac-Guagua Line, Abucay-Mauban Line, Battle of Trail 2, the Battle of the Pockets and the Battle of the Points before the invasion at Mount Samat on 3 April 1942.
+After the Battle of Bataan on 9 April 1942, the local forces under the 1st Regular Division, Philippine Army surrendered to the Japanese Imperial troops.
 The now infamous Death March commenced the following day with more than 78,000 Filipino and American POWs from Mariveles, Bataan to San Fernando, Pampanga, and by train to Camp O'Donnell in Capas, Tarlac.

-After the Fall of Bataan in April 1942 the surrendering of troopers of the 1st Regular Division was incarcerated for a few months but released and some officers and men went to the hills to join guerilla units until the liberation of the Philippines by returning American forces in 1945.
+After the Fall of Bataan in April 1942, the surrendering of troopers of the 1st Regular Division was incarcerated for a few months but released and some officers and men went to the hills to join guerilla units until the liberation of the Philippines by returning American forces in 1945.